 Studies show that 46 percent of internet searches in Google are local and 97 percent of searchers use the web to find local businesses.

-If your business isn’t one of the top-ranked sites, you’re losing business to your competition.
+If you haven’t claimed and optimized your Google My Business listing or if your business isn’t one of the top-ranked sites, you’re losing business to your competition.
 Let’s look at how to rank higher by leveraging your Google My Business listing.